hutaoshusband/hutaoshusband/README.md

         </a>
       </p>
       <p align="center">
-        A hub for free software protection tools and active development of a protector for x64 DLLs and EXEs.
+        A hub for free software protection tools and active development of a protector for various languages like Lua, Python, JavaScript and more.
       </p>
     </td>
     <td width="50%" valign="top" height="220">